bandada-infra/bandada/apps/docs/docs/tutorials/api-sdk/credential-group.md

 ### Manual group

-You can add users to a manual group by using the API SDK.
+You can add users directly to a manual group by using the API SDK.

 ```ts
 const groupId = "your-group-id"